 Compost and Waste Reduction

-Green City Market is commited to creating a more sustainable Chicago by diverting waste headed for landfils.
+Green City Market is committed to creating a more sustainable Chicago by diverting waste headed for landfills.
 We partner with WasteNot Compost and Healthy Soil Compost to process the local, organic waste produced at the Market back into nutrient-rich energy for increasing soil health and community urban farming.
 By composting and recycling, we reduced our waste at markets from approximately thirty garbage bins per day to just six!